teradici/deploy/dev/domain-controller/configure-dc-and-ca/README.md

 To ensure cDisk was installed you can use: Get-Module -ListAvailable and check for cDisk.

+*** In addition, for the time being, the xActiveDirectory module also needs special handling ***

+Importing the xActiveDirectory module as per pull request #101 as referenced in this bug report: https://github.com/PowerShell/xActiveDirectory/issues/73

+At the time of writing the MSFT master version does not seem to work with Server 2016 domain controllers but the branched version (here) does.
+So this version is the one that must be added to the DSC configuration .zip file.

 Also a number of standard Modules need to be installed for DSC packaging.
 Example: (please add to the list as you find out more.)
 Install-Module –Name xAdcsDeployment